Life Is Strange 2: Plot

-In 2016, 16-year-old Sean Diaz lives with his 9-year-old brother Daniel and father Esteban (Amador Plascencia) in Seattle, after Sean's mother Karen (Jolene Andersen) left them following Daniel's birth.
+In October 2016, 16-year-old Sean Diaz lives with his 9-year-old brother Daniel and father Esteban (Amador Plascencia) in Seattle, after their mother Karen (Jolene Andersen) left them following Daniel's birth.
 The day the game begins, Sean intervenes when their neighbor Brett (Robert Shearer) harasses Daniel, inadvertently injuring Brett as a police officer passes by.
 Esteban arrives at the scene and is shot and killed by the officer.
 A sudden explosion damages the environment, and Sean flees with Daniel before more police arrive.
 Now fugitives, Sean aims to take them to their father's Mexican hometown of Puerto Lobos.
 Near Mount Rainier, the brothers are recognized by the owner of a gas station, but escape with the help of travel blogger Brody Holloway (Bolen Walker).
 Brody arranges a motel room for the brothers, where Daniel learns of Esteban's death and becomes angry, revealing he has latent telekinetic abilities that were the cause of the explosion in Seattle.

 The brothers then spend a month at an abandoned cabin, where Sean helps train Daniel's ability.
 After Daniel falls ill, Sean decides to take him to their maternal grandparents, Claire (Nancy Cronig) and Stephen Reynolds (John O'Connell), in nearby Beaver Creek, Oregon.
-At Beaver Creek, Claire and Stephen accept the brothers, despite resenting Karen's abandonment.
+At Beaver Creek, Claire and Stephen accept the brothers and agree to hide them, despite their concerns.
 Daniel also befriends Chris (Chandler Mantione), an imaginative boy that lives next door, after using his powers to save him from falling from his treehouse; (Note: As depicted in The Awesome Adventures of Captain Spirit) Chris comes to think he has superpowers.
 Daniel coerces Sean into breaking into Karen's old room to learn more about her.
 The police soon arrive on word that Sean and Daniel have been sighted in public or traced from interactions.
 Claire, Stephen, and Chris then help the brothers to escape.

-Sean and Daniel join freighthoppers Finn (Matthew Gallenstein) and Cassidy (Sarah J. Bartholomew) traveling to California, and the four secure paying jobs at a cannabis farm in Humboldt County, California for a cultivator named Merrill (Ben Jurand).
-Sean spends more time with their new friends, leaving Daniel frustrated with being unable to practice his powers.
-One payday, Merrill discovers Daniel snooping around, resulting in Daniel revealing his powers to the others and Merrill firing them.
-Finn secretly coerces Daniel or Sean to accept his plan to use Daniel's powers to steal money from Merrill.
-The heist fails and Merrill threatens them with a shotgun.
+In February 2017, Sean and Daniel join freighthoppers Finn (Matthew Gallenstein) and Cassidy (Sarah J. Bartholomew) traveling to California, and the four secure paying jobs at a cannabis farm in Humboldt County, California for a cultivator named Merrill (Ben Jurand).
+Sean spends more time with their new friends, leaving Daniel frustrated and feeling abandoned.
+One payday, Merrill discovers Daniel snooping around and fires the brothers without paying them.
+Daniel accidentally reveals his telekinesis to the others, and Finn comes up with a plan to use it to steal money from Merrill.
+Sean either joins Finn and Daniel in breaking into Merrill's house or follows them upon learning that they went behind his back.
+Regardless, the heist fails, and Merrill threatens the group with a shotgun.
 In a panicked rage, Daniel destroys Merrill's house with his powers, knocking out everyone else and causing Sean's left eye to be impaled.